josemanuelborras/loginapp/README.md

 FEATURES:

-Use config.json con configure server, port, database configuration and passwords for jwt and bcrypt.
+Use .env to configure server, port, database configuration and passwords for jwt and bcrypt.

+eg:
+SERVER_URL=localhost
+SERVER_PORT=8000

+DATABASE_URL=mongodb://localhost
+DATABASE_PORT=27017
+DATABASE_NAME=login

+PASS=pass

 To access home route, need to pass "gettoken" key with value "true" in /login once created a successfull registration.
 Then pass it into headers as Authorization key with token value.